 Christopher L. Barrett, Executive Director, Biocomplexity Institute and Initiative

-Christopher L. Barrett is Professor and Executive Director of the Biocomplexity Institute and Initiative at the University of Virginia.
+Christopher L. Barrett is the inaugural Distinguished Professor of Biocomplexity, Executive Director of the Biocomplexity Institute, and Professor in the Department of Computer Science at the University of Virginia.
 He is an interdisciplinary computational scientist who has published more than 100 research articles exploring all aspects of large multiscale interaction systems.
 During the past 35 years, Barrett has conceived, founded and led large interdisciplinary complex systems research projects and organizations, established national and international technology programs, and co-founded organizations for federal agencies such as the Department of Defense, the Department of Energy and the Department of Homeland Security.
 He has served in various advisory and collaborative scientific roles internationally.

 Barrett is the recipient of the 2012–2013 Jubilee Professorship in Computer Science and Engineering at Chalmers University in Göteborg, Sweden and is a member of the 2010 Royal Colloquium for the King of Sweden.
 He was a distinguished international professor at the Royal Institute of Technology in Stockholm (1997–1998).
 He has received distinguished research, service, advisory and security awards from the U.S. Navy, Los Alamos National Laboratory, and the Alliance for Transportation Research.
 He has served as advisor to many organizations, including U.S. Government Agencies, the Commonwealth of Virginia, and the European Commission.
 He holds seven patents and has nine pending.